scmacdon/AWSTracker/BlogApp/Readme.md

 # Creating an ETL job by using AWS Step Functions and the AWS SDK for Java

-You can create a web application that stores and queries data by using Amazon Aurora.
-The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert employees or the public about a job opening within a company.
+You can create an Extract, Transform, and Load (ETL) job by using AWS Step Functions and the AWS SDK for Java V2.
+An ETL job can retrieve data from a data source, applies various transformations to it, and then writes the results to a specified location where the data is stored.
+In this AWS tutorial, population data is stored in an Amazon S3 bucket is retrieved, then it is transformed to another formation and finally stored in an Amazon DyanmoDB table.

 **Note**: Amazon Aurora (Aurora) is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.
 For more information, see [What is Amazon Aurora?](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html).